The Nut-Brown Maid: Legacy

 Matthew Prior's 1709 poem Henry and Emma, a poem, upon the model of The Nut-brown Maid.
 The enormous popularity of Prior's poem in the eighteenth-nineteenth centuries stimulated interest in "The Nut-Brown Maid", on which it was based.

 Francis Cotes's print, Anne Sandby as "The Nut-Brown Maid" (1763) features Anne (wife of Paul Sandby) posing as Emma from Matthew Prior's version of the poem.

 Ursula March is referred to several times, in Dinah Mulock Craik's John Halifax, Gentleman (1856), as the "Nut-browne Mayde," highlighting her status as a faithful woman who marries beneath her station.

 Joseph Edward Southall's painting 'The Nut Brown Maid' (1902-4) depicts the ballad.

 Philip Lindsay, The Nutbrown Maid (London, 1939).
 A novel combining the ballad with the story lines of some of the Robin Hood ballads.

-B.B's 1944 novel ‘Brendon Chase’ opens with an excerpt from the ballad.
+The 1944 novel Brendon Chase by Denys Watkins-Pitchford, writing as 'BB'. opens with an excerpt from the ballad.

 The final poem of John Ashbery's 1977 collection Houseboat Days is 'Fantasia on "The Nut-Brown Maid"'.